Canada Post admin experience

 When a buyer selects one of the available Canada Post shipping methods for their order, the module performs calculations to determine the number of packages needed to ship the order to the buyer and provides an estimation of the shipping cost based on the number of packages needed, their respective weights and the shipping rates that the module obtains from Canada Post.

-Once the order has been placed, you can view its details via your store’s Admin area as usual; the information about the shipping method selected by the buyer and the estimated shipping cost are availble in the Shipping info section of the General info tab:
+Once the order has been placed, you can view its details via your store’s Admin area as usual; the information about the shipping method selected by the buyer is availble in the Shipping info section of the General info tab and the estimated shipping cost is displayed at the bottom of the order dettails page:

 When you are ready to pack the ordered items for shipment, start by visiting the Shipments section (This can be accessed via the Shipments tab when viewing the order details):